C2DH/ranketwo/_units/boder.md

 ---

-Animation on how the collection of interviews with concentration camp survivors created by David Boder in 1946 has been turned into an interactive website in 2009.
+Lesson on how the collection of interviews with concentration camp survivors created by David Boder in 1946 has been turned into an interactive website in 2009.

 <!-- more -->